What is a PDF: Format Characteristics

 What does PDF stand for?

-A PDF, or Portable Document Format, is a file extension developed by Adobe in the 1990s to present documents, including text formatting and images, in a manner independent of software, hardware, and operating systems.
+A PDF, or Portable Document Format, is a file extension developed by Adobe in the 1990s to present documents, including text formatting and images, in a manner independent of software, computer hardware, and operating systems.

 It captures all the parts of a printed document as an electronic image that can be transmitted.
 PDF files can contain text, graphics, multimedia, and even interactive elements such as hyperlinks and form fields.